Classic 4-Day Inca Trail to Machu Picchu – 2026 Trek

 Is altitude sickness a concern on the Machu Picchu Trek 4 Days?

 Altitude sickness is a concern, especially at higher elevations like the Dead Woman’s Pass (Warmiwañusca), approximately 13,828 feet (4,215 meters) above sea level.
-Acclimatizing Cusco before starting the trek and staying hydrated is important.
+Acclimatizing to Cusco before starting the trek and staying hydrated are important.

 Can I visit Machu Picchu without doing the Machu Picchu Trek 4 Days?